 The trading costs associate with ETFs however, is different as the fund itself only incurs the first 2 costs.
 First, when the fund is being launched & the initial set of stocks need to be purchased, and subsequently when the fund composition changes, which in the case of ETFs happens only when the index composition changes (which is every 6 months for most indices).

 As such, it’s only these 2 costs that existing investors in the fund pay for.
 ETF investors don’t pay the costs associated when other people enter/exit the fund since this subscription/redemption” (or buying/selling) to the ETF happens in the secondary market via APs.

 It is the APs who incur the initial trading costs, which is then ultimately reflected in the bid/ask spreads of the ETF units & paid for by the transacting users.
 The ETF itself – and its existing investors – remain shielded from the associated trading costs.

 So when people want to buy/sell ETF units, the costs are borne only by the transacting users who are entering/exiting the fund and not the buy/hold or long term investor.
 This is unlike mutual funds, where transacting & non-transacting investors alike experience a lower NAV due to the resulting trading costs.

 How does this matter?

-This inherent structure of ETFs is one of the main reasons why ETFs are considered to be one of the most important financial innovations ever – and it’s also why ETFs tend to have lower holding costs compared to similar mutual funds.
+This inherent structure of ETFs is one of the main reasons why ETFs are considered one of the most important financial innovations ever.
+And it’s also why ETFs tend to have lower holding costs compared to similar mutual funds.